 Rotating strawberries and other susceptible plants with broccoli or mustard plants reduces the number of charcoal rot spores in the soil, as does working mustard plant meal (the vegetable, not the condiment) into the soil.
 And storing broccoli and or mustard next to strawberries in your produce crisper also helps to keep your strawberries fresher.

 Broccoli is a great companion crop for strawberries.
-Home gardeners, farmers, and scientists know that rotating strawberry and broccoli crops stops Verticillium wilt that can kill strawberry plants.
+Home gardeners, farmers, and scientists know that rotating strawberry and broccoli crops stop Verticillium wilt which can kill strawberry plants.
 And a team of scientists at the University of Bologna in Italy report that “broccoli vapors” in the produce crisper stop gray mold and set off biological reactions in strawberries that increase their content of vitamin C. Close proximity to broccoli during cold storage sets off reactions that increase the antioxidant capacity of strawberries, making them even healthier than before they were put In the fridge.

 There’s no need to store broccoli and strawberries in the same container.
 Having them in the same compartment in the refrigerator is enough.
 It takes about two days for the “broccoli vapors” to increase vitamin C in strawberries stored near them.